alexhallam/fiasto/README.md

 - **Formula Validation**: Check if formulas are valid against datasets before expensive computation
 - **Cross-Platform Model Specs**: Define models once, implement in multiple statistical frameworks
 - **Intercept-Only Models**: Support for null models like `y ~ 1` and `y ~ 0` for baseline comparisons
+- **Multivariate Models**: Support for multiple response variables like `bind(y1, y2) ~ x` for joint modeling

 ## Goals

-I can't think of every kind of formula that could be pasrsed.
+I can't think of every kind of formula that could be parsed.
 I do have a checklist to start with.

 To my knowldege the `brms` formula syntax is the most complex and possibly the most complete.